Elsecar Heritage Centre: The Earl's Great Engine

 The Elsecar New Colliery is the site of the only Newcomen beam engine in the world still in its original location, built in 1795 at the instruction of William Wentworth, the 4th Earl Fitzwilliam.

 It is now recognised to be the world's oldest steam engine still in place anywhere.

 It pumped water out of Elsecar New Colliery and ran from 1795 until 1923 when it was replaced by electric pumps.
-In 1973 the engine was classified as a scheduled ancient monument.
+In 1973 the engine was classified as a scheduled monument.

 The engine was restored to working order (worked by hydraulics) over the period 2012-14.

 Visitors can visit it 7 days a week (except in extreme weather) and on special open days and weekly tours between Easter and October each year.